MC98x/MC98x/README.md

 </a>

-Aspiring SOC analyst building hands-on defensive labs focused on SIEM, SOAR, EDR, honeypots, and Active Directory security.
+Aspiring SOC analyst building hands-on defensive labs focused on SIEM, SOAR, EDR, and Active Directory security.

 ## Objective
 Seeking an entry-level cyber or SOC analyst role to apply real-world blue team skills in detection, automation, and threat response.